StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/about-attachments.md

 ### Cases

 Attachments can be added to cases.
 Case reports, images in case descriptions, summaries, and task logs, are automatically saved as attachments.
-You can also manually add files to the case or reports tabs.
+Files can also be added manually to the case or reports tabs.

 Removing an image from a description, summary, or task log doesn't automatically remove it from the list of attachments.

 ### Alerts

 Attachments can be added to alerts.
 Images in case descriptions and summaries are automatically saved as attachments.
-You can also manually add files.
+Files can also be added manually.

 Removing an image from a description or summary doesn't automatically remove it from the list of attachments.

 ## Format

-Attachments are supported in any file format.
+Any file format is supported for attachments.

 ## Permissions

 {!includes/access-manage-attachments.md!}

-Once added, attachments can be viewed or downloaded by any user.
+Adding an attachment grants all users permission to view or download it.

 <h2>Next steps</h2>